 Luckily, negotiating is a skill that can be learned.
 Here are some tips that will improve your chances of achieving a great result.
 Firstly, never go into a negotiation unprepared.
 When negotiating a painting sale, have your price list handy, including the maximum discount that you are prepared to give.
 For a gallery contract, review your friends’ contracts and prepare a detailed list of questions.
 Make sure that everything is explained to you: before signing anything you need to understand it.
 Secondly, never let yourself be forced into making a decision during a meeting or call.
 You are perfectly within your rights to take time to consider the terms of a potential agreement or run it past your advisors.

-If you want to get into shape for your next painting sale or contract meeting, book a consult with me and we’ll sharpen up your negotiating skills!
+If you want to get into shape for your next painting sale or contract meeting, book a coaching session with me and we’ll sharpen up your negotiating skills!